-In his home, Johan helps by helping in the kitchen and cleaning.
-He lives with his father and his mother.
+Johan lives with his father and his mother.
+He is responsible for helping in the kitchen and cleaning.
 His father is sometimes employed and his mother is sometimes employed as a laborer.
 There are 3 children in the family.

 As part of Compassion's ministry, Johan participates in church activities and youth group.
 He is also in high school where his performance is average.
 Soccer, swimming and singing are his favorite activities.